BACKPACKING IN VIETNAM:

 - Nha Trang – a beach destination which not only backpacker enjoys but also family travellers and newly wed couples too

-- Ho Chi Minh City – or also known as Saigon, which carries a lot of history but at the same time is the rebellious side of Vietnam
+- Ho Chi Minh City – or also known as Saigon, which carries a lot of history but at the same time is the rebellious side of Vietnam.
+From Ho Chi Minh, you can get to Mui Ne, here are your options.

 - Mekong Delta – this river is flowing from China, Laos, Thailand, Cambodia, and Vietnam which is the reason why it's one of the top travel places in Vietnam